-As the world of technology advances, it is drastically changing the way we do business, the way we search for products and services, get information, form relationships and engage with our customers.
+As the world of technology advances, it is drastically changing the way we do business, the way we search for products and services, get information, form relationships, and engage with our customers.
 The old ways are being changed and upgraded into a more modern style.
-Since the rise of the Internet, it has become a go-to tool for many businesses to invest into building their online presences and maximize their brand visibility, ultimately reaching new heights of sales.
+Since the rise of the Internet, it has become a go-to tool for many businesses to invest in building their online presences and maximize their brand visibility, ultimately reaching new heights of sales.

-Now, with all the new terms popping up everyday, like Influencer marketing, social media marketing, search engine optimization (seo), pay-per-click (PPC) and more, I could go on with this forever.
+Now, with all the new terms popping up every day, like influencer marketing, social media marketing, search engine optimization (SEO), pay-per-click (PPC), and more, I could go on with this forever.
 It can be a bit confusing which digital strategy is best for your business, with all of these marketing strategies falling into the digital marketing arena.

 Today, we are going to go over why digital marketing agencies were created, what they do, and how they can help your business reach its next marketing milestone.